 Annotation glyphs express relationships about their reference(s) in three ways.
-Force annotations have their direction and application point computed from their ink and their referenced glyphs.
+Force annotations have their direction and application surface computed from their ink and their referenced glyphs.
 Rotational direction annotations assume qualitative rotational motion information about the reference.
-Finally, distance annotations compute a distance measurement using anchor points on the reference.
-Anchor points are used to specify which part of the reference that the annotation is tied to.
-Each glyph has nine anchor points: Its centroid, the leftmost, rightmost, bottommost, and topmost points, and the left topmost, right topmost, etc. Anchor points provide symbolic descriptions that can be projected as candidate inferences from an example to a new situation (e.g., the distance from the left bottommost point to the right bottommost point).
+Finally, linear annotations compute a distance measurement using anchor points on the reference.
+Anchor points are used to specify which parts of the reference(s) that the annotation is tied to.
+Each glyph has nine anchor points: Its centroid, the rightmost top, leftmost top, top rightmost, and so on clockwise around the glyph.
+Anchor points provide symbolic descriptions that can be projected as candidate inferences from an example to a new situation (e.g., the distance from the left bottommost point to the right bottommost point of a reference).

-Annotation glyphs create visual properties that can be linked conceptual properties.
-For example, in describing stability of a building, one wants to say that the stability of the building (a continuous conceptual property) decreases as its height (a continuous visual property) increases.
+Annotation glyphs create visual quantities that can be linked to conceptual quantities in a concept map interface attached to sKEA.
+For example, in describing stability of a building, one wants to say that the stability of the building (a continuous conceptual quantity) decreases as its height (a continuous visual quantity) increases.
 Annotation glyphs allow us to do this by defining visual quantities in terms of measurable properties of glyphs.
-These visual quantities can then be linked in situationspecific causal models to the conceptual quantities.
-These example-specific statements can be applied by analogy to other situations, thus providing a means of formulating models without a complete and correct domain theory.
+These visual quantities can then be linked in situation-specific causal models to the conceptual quantities.
+These statements are made using a concept map interface.
+Every entity and quantity in the sketch automatically becomes available in the concept map, so that other statements can be made about them.
+For causal models, we use qualitative process theory [5], specifically the notion of influences.
+In this case, the stability of the building is ∞{O_2} the height of the building.
+These examplespecific statements can be applied by analogy to other situations, thus providing a means of formulating models without a complete and correct domain theory.